Watch this 1 Minute Video First

-In fact, one of the many benefits of green tea that has been discussed in detail over the years is the beverage's ability to suppress the appetite.
-One of the reasons this tea may have the ability to stave hunger is that it has various antioxidants and plant compounds that are beneficial to the human body.
+In fact, one of the many benefits of green tea that have been discussed in detail over the years is the beverage's ability to suppress appetite.
+One of the reasons this tea may have the ability to starve off hunger is that it has various antioxidants and plant compounds that are beneficial to the human body.

-It seems that green tea can suppress the appetite, and this may be due to several mechanisms.
-Green tea affects dopamine and norepinephrine in the body, which may lead to decreased hunger and weight loss.
-Norepinephrine and dopamine are peptide hormones that are classified as catecholamines, which activate the body's sympathetic nervous system.
-One of the main effects of catcholamines includes a reduction in the desire to eat.
+First, green tea affects dopamine and norepinephrine in the body.
+This can lead to decreased hunger and weight loss.
+Norepinephrine and dopamine are peptide hormones classified as catecholamines that activate the body's sympathetic nervous system.
+One of the main effects of catecholamines is a reduction in the desire to eat.

-One cup of green tea has much less caffeine than a cup of coffee; a cup of green tea contains between 24-40 mg of caffeine, which coffee has between 100-200 mg of caffeine.
+One cup of green tea has much less caffeine than a cup of coffee; a cup of green tea contains between 24 and 40 mg of caffeine, while coffee has between 100 and 200 mg of caffeine.
 However, the caffeine in green tea does have a mild effect on the body.

 However, green tea is significantly beneficial when it comes to antioxidants.
 According to studies, drinking one cup of green tea increases antioxidants in the bloodstream.
-The antioxidants are called catechins and epigallocatechin gallate or EGCG, which can boost the body's metabolism.
+The antioxidants are called catechins and epigallocatechin gallate, or EGCG, which can boost the body's metabolism.

 Even though one cup of green tea can raise antioxidant levels, most research studies have explored the benefits of green tea extract, a concentrated form of catechins.

-CCK is a hormone that is released in the intestines after eating, and alerts the brain that the body has had enough to eat.
+CCK is a hormone the intestines release after eating.
+It alerts the brain that the body has had enough to eat.
 When CCK is released, the appetite is reduced immediately.
-This is the main reason people use green tea to suppress the appetite.
+This is the main reason people use green tea to suppress their appetite.

 Several studies have been conducted to compare the rate of fat burning among a group of individuals who drank green tea against a group who did not consume the tea.
-The results revealed that the polyphenols in the green tea are essential to burning fat.
-Energy expenditure from fat was only 31.6% of total energy use in the control group; the amount was 41.5% in the group that drank green tea.
+The results revealed that the polyphenols in green tea are essential to burning fat.
+Energy expenditure from fat was only 31.6% of total energy use in the control group.
+On the other hand, the amount was 41.5% in the group that drank green tea.